-- 5.37 The Saham Toney Neighbourhood Plan sets out a range of provisions which will support the quality of life of the parish's residents. - 5.38 In terms of housing numbers, the Neighbourhood Plan seeks to deliver in the region of 70 homes through the allocation of nine sites.
-Given this reflects the findings of the Housing Needs Assessment (HNA) undertaken to support the evidence base for the Neighbourhood Plan (including relating to the type and tenure of housing required in the parish), it is considered that this number will meet local needs if appropriate types and tenure of housing are delivered. - 5.39 In this respect Policy 2E 'Housing Mix' recognises a shortfall of one, two and three bedrooms in the Neighbourhood Plan area, particularly for lower income households.
+- 5.38 The Saham Toney Neighbourhood Plan sets out a range of provisions which will support the quality of life of the parish's residents. - 5.39 In terms of housing numbers, the Neighbourhood Plan seeks to deliver in the region of 70 homes through the allocation of nine sites.
+Given this reflects the findings of the Housing Needs Assessment (HNA) undertaken to support the evidence base for the Neighbourhood Plan (including relating to the type and tenure of housing required in the parish), it is considered that this number will meet local needs if appropriate types and tenure of housing are delivered. - 5.40 In this respect Policy 2E 'Housing Mix' recognises a shortfall of one, two and three bedrooms in the Neighbourhood Plan area, particularly for lower income households.
 In response to this the policy requires reference to the HNA in order to understand the proportion of these types of housing each proposal should consider.
 The policy also acknowledges that the proportion of residents aged 60+ in the parish is likely to grow during the plan period through recognising the need to address housing need designed for older adults and suitable for independent living.
 In addition, Policy 2D focuses on the delivery of affordable housing, if the threshold is triggered through the relevant Local Plan policy.
 Policy 3A also provides details on encouraging social cohesion through design measures which do not distinguish between social housing and private dwellings.
-These policy provisions will therefore help support the delivery of high-quality housing of a range of types and tenures appropriate for the local community. - 5.40 The quality of housing provision will also be supported by Policy 3A, which sets out the sustainable construction principles that proposals will be encouraged to deliver.
+These policy provisions will therefore help support the delivery of high-quality housing of a range of types and tenures appropriate for the local community. - 5.41 The quality of housing provision will also be supported by Policy 3A, which sets out the sustainable construction principles that proposals will be encouraged to deliver.
 This includes utilising locally sourced materials of low environmental impact, maximising energy conservation measures and the implementation of the energy hierarchy.
+This will be further supported by Policy 3F (Climate Adaptation & Mitigation) which sets out a range of provisions for low carbon homes which demonstrate sustainable use of resources and high energy efficiency standards.
-This will help support the delivery of high quality and energy efficient housing, helping to alleviate issues associated with poor quality housing such as fuel poverty. - 5.41 In terms of community infrastructure provision, the number of homes being delivered will support the delivery of community infrastructure, including through Section 106 agreements and other mechanisms (it should be noted though that Breckland Council does not currently have a Community Infrastructure Levy charging schedule).
-Furthermore, Policy 4 encourages proposals which provide community or sports facilities; this will support a range of benefits

-- linked to the quality of life of residents, including the promotion of community activities and support for community cohesion.

-- 5.42 Community provision will also be supported by Policy 1, which seeks to ensure development proposals demonstrate sufficient social infrastructure capacity, listing the services and facilities that will be considered within this definition:
+- This will help support the delivery of high quality and energy efficient housing, helping to alleviate issues associated with poor quality housing such as fuel poverty. - 5.42 In terms of community infrastructure provision, the number of homes being delivered will support the delivery of community infrastructure, including through Section 106 agreements and other mechanisms (it should be noted though that Breckland Council does not currently have a Community Infrastructure Levy charging schedule).
+Furthermore, Policy 4 encourages proposals which provide community or sports facilities; this will support a range of benefits linked to the quality of life of residents, including the promotion of community activities and support for community cohesion. - 5.43 Community provision will also be supported by Policy 1, which seeks to ensure development proposals demonstrate sufficient social infrastructure capacity, and that necessary infrastructure is in place to support the timing of new development by adequately servicing the needs arising from such development.
+The policy also makes consideration for access to such community and social infrastructure, requiring such provision to be accessible via sustainable modes of transport.
+This will support residents' accessibility to these new and enhanced services and facilities. - 5.44 In terms of recreational space, Policy 7C seeks to protect open spaces in the parish through identifying six Local Green Spaces where development will not be permitted unless under exceptional circumstances, including essential utility services.

-- Community facilities

-- Schools

-- Healthcare

-- Public transport

-- Shops and businesses

-- Employment

-- Leisure facilities; and

-- Recreational spaces

-- 5.43 The policy also makes consideration for access to such community and social infrastructure, requiring such provision to be accessible via sustainable modes of transport.
-This will support residents' accessibility to these new and enhanced services and facilities.

-- 5.44 In terms of recreational space, Policy 7C seeks to protect open spaces in the parish through identifying six Local Green Spaces where development will not be permitted unless under exceptional circumstances, including essential utility services.
 Green infrastructure provision's influence on the health and wellbeing of residents has been discussed in the next section.